oomph-lib/oomph-lib/README.md

 # Go to a specific sub-directory in demo_drivers
 cd demo_drivers/poisson/one_d_poisson/

-# Configure (specify directory in which tests will be run)
+# Configure (-B specifies the directory in which tests will be
-# Here we assume that oomph-lib was installed in its
+# built/run).
+Here we assume that oomph-lib was installed in its
 # default location (the install directory in the oomph-lib
 # root directory; if you specified a different directory
 # for the installation you have to specify it here, using the